ruby-vietnam/hardcore-rule/algorithms/2021/ss4/week7/tonthanhhung.md

 ### 2.1 Approach

-- hdySort the stones DESC, remove 2 first item, insert back the result of substraction (if the result >0) via `insertValueToDESCSortedArray`
+- Sort the stones DESC, remove 2 first item, insert back the result of substraction (if the result >0) via `insertValueToDESCSortedArray`

 ### 2.2 Code